treehouse-projects/optimization-testing/README.md

 ```
 Some important bits to look at:

 * The `requests` row indicates the number of requests for resources required to load the page.
-In other words how many files -- images, css, JavaScript, etc. -- were downloaded.
+In other words how many files -- images, css, JavaScript, etc. -- the browser tried to download.
+* The `notFound` row indicates files that weren't found and would indicate missing images or files requested by the `index.html` file.
 * The `bodySize [bytes]` row indicates the amount of content that was "sent on the wire" -- that is, size of files that were sent to the browser.
 This is a better indicator of download efficiency than `contentLength`. `contentLength` is the size of the files after begin decoded.
 If you've sent gzipped files, then the `bodySize` will be smaller and more accurate metric for determining the size of data sent from the server.
 Notice that the `bodySize` number varies -- this is a limitation of PhantomJS, but this test loads the page and it's assets 5 times, so the `average` column will give you a good indication of total amount of data transferred from the server to the browser.
+In the example above, the total payload is 12963732 bytes, or 12.96MB -- that's a lot of data to download!